mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Here are the most recurring topics for improvement this year:

 - **More components:** We continue to see requests for more advanced components such as charts, forms, and calendars, to name a few.
-- **More examples:** Many of the existing learning resources out there are now outdated following the v5 upgrade, so we have a lot of work to do to show you how to make the most of our products.
+- **More examples:** Many of the existing learning resources are now outdated following the v5 upgrade, so we have a lot of work to do to show you how to make the most of our products.
 - **Provide more themes:** Even with the launch of Material v3, Material Design is seen as outdated by many.
-  That's why we're working on a second design system that will offer the same high standard of quality as Material, but with an alternative design direction.
+  That's why we're working on a second design system that will offer the same high standard of quality as Material Design, but with an alternative design direction.
 - **Fewer breaking changes:** MUI Core v5 introduced some important breaking changes, especially because of the new styling solution.
   Rest assured that we don’t expect to release any major updates this year—in fact, we aim to keep majors at least 12 months apart from each other.
 - **Improve customization:** Common requests include making customization easier, providing more examples of common use-cases (like font-family and primary/secondary colors), and improving the theme capabilities.